‘Drama, betrayal, religion and sex, it’s all here … Fascinating’ GUARDIAN

 ‘Superbly researched … the definitive work on the ill-fated queen’ CATHOLIC HERALD

-Marie Antoinette’s dramatic life-story continues to arouse mixed emotions.
+Marie Antoinette’s dramatic life-story continues to arouse fascination and controversy.
 To many people, she is still ‘la reine méchante’, whose extravagance and frivolity helped to bring down the French monarchy; her indifference to popular suffering epitomised by the (apocryphal) words: ‘let them eat cake’.
 Others are equally passionate in her defence: to them, she is a victim of misogyny.

 Reviews